God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

 The Messiah justifies the separation of our spirit from our flesh.
 This is a one-time modification to us which is justified by the Messiah who is one of us.
 Our spirit is found worthy of eternal life and is given a new body.
 In this way the Messiah redeems to eternal Heaven all the children of God regardless of their religious belief or non-belief.

 Only those with a spirit of unselfish love are children of God; they are the only ones who have a spirit within themselves that is worthy of eternal life.
-Perhaps that is everyone, maybe not, but God will lose none of His children.
+God will lose none of His children.
 This does not mean there is no punishment for sin.
 Punishment for sin is within time and it is ‘an eye for an eye’ which means it is justice.

 This is not to say that our flesh is evil, but as Christ said the flesh is weak.
 The material world is good as God Himself declared in Genesis, but the flesh is weak, and it is manipulated by the devil and caused to sin.
 This is not to deny the resurrection of the flesh.
 The flesh is resurrected for the Day of Judgment, but the flesh falls short on the Day of Judgment.